A Catalyst for CHANGE

 Flint Community Schools using Title I funds to support the community school approach allows the District to coordinate efforts with community partners to address the social, emotional, and academic needs of the whole child.

-A whole child approach to education is one which focuses attention on the social, emotional, mental, physical as well as cognitive development of students.
+A whole child approach to education is one which focuses attention on the social, emotional, mental, physical as well as cognitive development of scholars.
 At its core such an approach views the purpose of schooling as developing future citizens and providing the basis for each child to fulfill their potential.

 Web accessibility refers to the practice of making sure that everyone, regardless of any kind of disability, can visit your site to use your services.
 The Title I website has been optimized for the following (most commonly used) screen readers: